MikeHe2/holbertonschool-printf/README.md

 ## Requirements for the project

-- All your files will be compiled on Ubuntu 20.04 LTS using 'gcc', using the options '-Wall -Werror -Wextra -pedantic -std=gnu89'.
+- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`.
 - All you files should end with a new line.
-- Your code should use the 'Betty' style.
-It will be checked using 'betty-style.pl' and 'betty-doc.pl'.
+- Your code should use the `Betty` style.
+It will be checked using `betty-style.pl` and `betty-doc.pl`.
 - You are not allowed to use global variables.
 - No more than 5 functions per file.
 - he prototypes of all your functions should be included in your header file called main.h.